Aman1953/News-App/README.md

 This is a real-time news application built using the MVVM (Model-View-ViewModel) architecture.
 The app provides users with up-to-date news from various sources, allowing them to stay informed on current events.

+**Anyone can contribute to this project!** Whether you are a developer, designer, or someone with great ideas . . .

 ## Features

 - Real-time news updates